Michael Bettaney

 Michael John Bettaney (13 February 1950 – 16 August 2018), also known as Michael Malkin, was a British intelligence officer who worked in the counter-espionage branch of the Security Service often known as MI5.

 He was convicted at the Old Bailey in 1984 of offences under section 1 of the Official Secrets Act 1911 after passing sensitive documents to the Soviet Embassy in London and attempting to act as an agent-in-place for the Soviet Union.
-His trial was conducted 'in camera' and some of the press reporting is available.
+His trial was conducted in camera but some of the press reporting is available.

 Early life

-Born into modest circumstances in Fenton, Stoke on Trent, Bettaney later attended Pembroke College, Oxford, and graduated from the university, where he was allegedly known for his admiration for Adolf Hitler and for singing the "Horst-Wessel-Lied" in local public houses.
-Bettaney joined the Security Service in 1975, soon after his graduation from Oxford.
+Born into modest circumstances in Fenton, Stoke on Trent, Bettaney later attended Pembroke College, Oxford, where he studied English in 1969–72, and was allegedly known for his admiration for Adolf Hitler and for singing the Horst-Wessel-Lied in local public houses.
+Bettaney joined the Security Service in 1975, soon after he graduated from Oxford.

 Career

 Bettaney was posted to Belfast in June 1976 and was injured in a car bomb attack.
-Dr Aaron Edwards, a writer on 'The Troubles' and intelligence states that during his posting he served in Londonderry (Derry) as a source handler, one person he dealt with was Willie Carlin (died 6/2/2023) a well-placed agent within the Provisional IRA.
-Bettaney after his conviction in 1983, shared his knowledge with an IRA prisoner whilst in Brixton Prison and Carlin had to be withdrawn.
+Aaron Edwards, a writer on The Troubles and intelligence states that during his posting he served in Derry as a source handler.
+One person he dealt with was Willie Carlin, a well-placed agent within the Provisional IRA.
+Bettaney, after his conviction in 1984, shared his knowledge with an IRA prisoner whilst in Brixton Prison and Carlin had to be withdrawn.